 Thomas I. Queen Jr.

 Thomas concentrates his practice in the areas of mergers and acquisitions (M&A), corporate finance and private equity.
-He has represented private equity funds, strategic buyers and sellers, family offices and entrepreneurs in connection with more than 50 M&A or investment transactions with values between $5 million and $500 million.
-These transactions have encompassed a broad range of industries, including technology, energy and oilfield services, manufacturing, health care and business services.
-Thomas was recently selected by Best Lawyers in America® as 2018 Austin Lawyer of the Year for Mergers and Acquisitions.
+He has represented private equity funds, strategic buyers and sellers, family offices and entrepreneurs in connection with more than 100 M&A or investment transactions with values between $5 million and $500 million.
+These transactions have encompassed a broad range of industries, including: technology; energy and oilfield services; manufacturing; food, beverage and hospitality; and business services.
+Thomas was recognized by Chambers USA 2020 as a leading lawyer in Corporate / M&A (Austin).
+Thomas was also selected by Best Lawyers in America® as 2018 Austin Lawyer of the Year for Mergers and Acquisitions.
 In 2017, Best Lawyers in America® selected Thomas as Austin Lawyer of the Year for Corporate Law.

 Prior to co-founding Queen Saenz + Schutz, Thomas was a partner with Graves Dougherty Hearon & Moody, where he served as practice group leader for the firm’s corporate practice.
 Following law school, Thomas clerked for the Hon.
 Robert G. Doumar (U.S. District Court for the Eastern District of Virginia) before working as a corporate attorney for the international law firm of Hunton & Williams.